What Does a Registered Psychologist Actually Do? A Straightforward Guide

 Ethical Complexity You Can't Predict

-You'll face situations where helping means not intervening, where respecting autonomy requires watching someone make choices you know will cause harm, or where insurance requirements directly conflict with clinical judgment about what your client needs.
+You'll face situations where helping means not intervening, where respecting autonomy requires watching someone make choices you know will cause harm, or where third-party requirements directly conflict with clinical judgment about what your client needs.

 Knowing your limits becomes a daily practice.
 You'll regularly determine you're not the right fit for someone's needs, that a case exceeds your competence, or that you need consultation before proceeding.
 These aren't failures - they're sophisticated clinical judgment.